TheOtherUnknown/new-berk/index.md

 | Own download free? | Yes   | NA        |
 | Storage type       | S3    | S3/B2     |

+# Migrating Notes & Tools
+When migrating the server, three things need to be moved.
+The users, the text, and the media.
+Below are some notes and tools regarding each of those things.

+## Moving Users
+The simplest way to grab the most users would be to use the existing server as a migration tool, if it exists.
+Here's an example:

+1. Mention `@everyone` with a message that the server is moving.
+Include a Google Form (or comparable) to collect email addresses and usernames
+2. Email status updates to these addresses using SendGrid or comparable
+3. Import these emails and usernames into New Berk, and email out passwords

+This will probably get the majority of active users.
+The migration team will not be able to reach everyone, so members telling others on other platforms will be necessary.

+## Moving Text Content
+Scraping content from Discord is [explicitly against the ToS](https://discord.com/developers/docs/policies-and-agreements/developer-policy#handle-data-with-care).
+While Discord has taken action to make unprivileged scraping more difficult, it should still be possible for a bot to be added to a server by a moderator with the message content intent for scraping.

+It is very likely that Discord takes automated action against API useage that appears to be scraping, so we must be careful in case it ever becomes necessary.

+The API endpoint for getting messages `/channels/{channel.id}/messages` can pull a maximum of 100 messages per channel at a time.
+This endpoint has dynamic ratelimits applied.
+I attempted testing to see about what the ratelimits are, but didn't have much luck.
+There don't appear to be many Discord API libraries that let you see under the hood easily to determine the limits sent back by the API.

+However, projects like [Discord Chat Exporter](https://github.com/Tyrrrz/DiscordChatExporter) do exist, and there don't seem to be any complaints about bans or slowness due to ratelimits.
+ArchiveTeam also [maintains a wiki page](https://wiki.archiveteam.org/index.php/Discord) with tools and tips for archiving Discord.

+## Moving Media Content
+This is going to be the fun one.
+There is not published documentation on downloading content from the Discord CDN automatically, because you really aren't supposed to.
+Information on how it works is limited, but blog posts and other information points to the CDN being hosted by CloudFlare.
+ArchiveTeam has no notes on this subject, and most archivers available focus on text content.

+CloudFlare itself is fairly well known for not being ok with scraping or automated requests, so this will likely be difficult, and take an extended amount of time.
+Migrating media content will almost certainly have to be limited to a specific duration in almost all scenarios.

 # Possible Scenarios

 ## Hard Cut